donnemartin/system-design-primer/solutions/system_design/mint/README.md

 * The **Web Server** forwards the request to the **Accounts API** server
 * The **Accounts API** server updates the **SQL Database** `accounts` table with the newly entered account info

-**Clarify with your interviewer how much code you are expected to write**.
+**Clarify with your interviewer the expected amount, style, and purpose of the code you should write**.

 The `accounts` table could have the following structure: